jouhui/property-friends/README.md

 And for the API:

 - The API key is currently stored in the `api.env` file.
 In a real project, I would store it in a secret manager.
+- I assumed that the API has the same network connection as the training pipeline. so using the `0.0.0.0` host is fine.
+However, in a real project, this is not always the case, so routing the API requests would be necessary.

 ## Author